 All types of guns have their strengths and weaknesses in different shooting situations.
+This is a beginner’s guide to understanding firearms and choosing the right one for you.
 It’s important to understand the differences between each type of gun so you can decide which type of gun is best for you.
 But let’s start with understand more about guns in general.

 All you need for happiness is a good gun, a good horse, and a good wife.

 A gun is a portable firearm that is designed to be fired by a single person.
 Guns use gunpowder to propel a projectile, such as a bullet, out of a barrel.

 Guns are used for a variety of purposes, including hunting, self-defense, target shooting, military, and law enforcement.

 Rifles are long guns that are widely used for hunting, military, and law enforcement.

 The rifle itself has no moral stature, since it has no will of its own.
 Naturally, it may be used by evil men for evil purposes, but there are more good men than evil, and while the latter cannot be persuaded to the path of righteousness by propaganda, they can certainly be corrected by good men with rifles. ― Jeff Cooper, Art of the Rifle

 The caliber and size vary from rifle to rifle to fit different purposes.

 A rifle’s basic features include: